-- Does the institution provide details of the specific services and facilities it offers?
+- Does the centre provide details of the specific services and facilities it offers?

-- How do its services and fees compare with other institutions in your area?
+- How do its services and fees compare with other centres in your area?

 - Can you see the facilities, especially the library?
 Can you borrow books from the library, and/or does it have good electronic library resources?

-- If you already have your subject guides, does the institution hold copies of the essential and recommended texts?
+- If you already have your subject guides, does the centre hold copies of the essential and recommended texts?
 Is there room to study in the library, and is it quiet?

 Contracts / Formalities

-- Is there a written contract between you and the institution when you enrol?
+- Is there a written contract between you and the centre when you enrol?
 (If not, make sure you understand the terms and conditions that apply and your liability.)